AlenToma/ObjectUseState/README.md

 This Library also make thing faster when you have to many operation and changes to the states as it create a waiting list behind the code and make sure each changes is applied before the next change to be trigger.

+The assign oepration is a sync operation, mening that you could already use the assigned data without waiting for useEffect to trigger.

 ```js
 import objectUseState from '@alentoma/usestate'